 4) Bundling Microsoft 365

 It’s easy to bundle other solutions from Sherweb or Microsoft with Microsoft 365.
 Let’s say you want to add Online Backup and Proofpoint email encryption with your Microsoft 365 offer.
-You can do it with Cumulus in a couple of minutes.
-Microsoft has a multi-channel management tool which allows you to add their Project Online or CRM dynamics for the same customer.
+It only takes a few minutes using our portal.
+Microsoft also has a multi-channel management tool which allows you to add their Project Online or CRM dynamics for the same customer.

 5) Keep your existing customers